-- (3) The name, address, and contact information for all affiliated third-party administrators; - (4) Documentation demonstrating the consumer protection policies and practices of the program administrator and each affiliated third-party administrator, including, without limitation, as required by the PACE Statute or the Broward PACE Act;
+- (3)The name, address, and contact information for all affiliated third-party administrators; - (4) Documentation demonstrating the consumer protection policies and practices of the program administrator and each affiliated third-party administrator, including, without limitation, as required by the PACE Statute or the Broward PACE Act; - All forms of the PACE notices required by the PACE Statute and (5) Section 20-176.136;

-- 133 (5) All forms of the PACE notices required by the PACE Statute and 134 Section 20-176.136; Certificates of insurance for the program administrator and each affiliated 135 (6)136 third-party administrator evidencing current coverage, or a commitment to 137 obtain such coverage prior to offering PACE financing in Broward County, 138 compliant with the current minimum insurance requirements established by 139 the County (available online at the Broward County Natural Resources 140 Division website); 141 (7) Documentation of the program administrator's process for registering, 142 monitoring, suspending, penalizing, and terminating qualifying improvement 143 contractors pursuant to the PACE Statute; 144 (8)The website addresses of the program administrator and each affiliated 145 third-party administrator that include which addresses must contain links 46 showing their annual reports, operational audit reports, and the status of 147 registered qualifying improvement contracts contractors required by the PACE Statute; and 148 149 (9)Documentation of all authorizations and deauthorizations to operate within 150 the jurisdictional boundaries of any municipality within Broward County.
-151 Sec.
+- 132 (6) Certificates of insurance for the program administrator and each affiliated 133 third-party administrator evidencing current coverage, or a commitment to 134 obtain such coverage prior to offering PACE financing in Broward County, 135 compliant with the current minimum insurance requirements established by 136 the County (available online at the Broward County Natural Resources 137 Division website); 138 (7) Documentation of the program administrator's process for registering. - (7) Documentation of the program administrator's process for registering, monitoring, suspending, penalizing, and terminating qualifying improvement contractors pursuant to the PACE Statute; - (8) The website addresses of the program administrator and each affiliated third-party administrator which addresses must contain links showing their annual reports, operational audit reports, and the status of registered qualifying improvement contractors required by the PACE Statute; and - (9) Documentation of all authorizations and deauthorizations to operate within the jurisdictional boundaries of any municipality within Broward County.

+Sec.
 20-176.134.
 PACE Program Requirements.

-152 (a) General requirements.
-Each program administrator. third-party - (a) General requirements.
+- (a) General requirements.
 Each program administrator, third-party administrator, and contractor must comply with all applicable requirements of the PACE Statute and the Broward PACE Act.
-Each program administrator, third-party administrator,
+Each program administrator, third-party administrator, and contractor must also comply with, and each qualifying improvement must meet, the following minimum standards: - (1) All applicable federal, state, and local permits and/or licenses to install the qualifying improvements must be applied for and obtained;